Move over kale, quinoa, and coconut water! Er, that's so 2016.

 6. Maqui berries

 Apparently goji and acai have had their moment, it's time to let their low-sugar sister shine.
-With a less bitter taste and milder flavor, these hard working berries contain a and they can help regulate blood sugar, aid digestion, and boost metabolism.
+With a less bitter taste and milder flavor, these hard working berries contain a

 Likely to spring up in powder form and be consumed much like acai — in breakfast bowls, smoothies, and juices — it contains a rainbow of vitamins, minerals, anti-inflammatory properties, as well as fiber.
 Add two tablespoons of freeze-dried powder to your breakfast smoothie for a superfood hit!